gerardbm/sigma-theme/README.md

 - `bc_sep`: The breadcrumbs separator.

-Custom CSS directly in the head:
+Insert custom CSS directly in the head:

-- `custom_css`: The relative path of the CSS file, that must be in `_includes` folder.
+- `custom_css`: The relative path of the `.css` file, that must be in `_includes` folder.
+It must be a CSS file, so you don't need to include the `<style>` tags.

+Insert custom HTML directly in the head:

+- `custom_head`: The relative path of the `.html` file, that must be in `_includes` folder.
+It must be an HTML file, so you will have to include the HTML tags.

+Insert custom JS directly in the head:

+- `custom_js_top`: The relative path of the `.js` file, that must be in `_includes` folder.
+It must be a JS file, so you don't need to include the `<script>` tags.

+Insert custom JS directly in the foot:

+- `custom_js_foot`: The relative path of the `.js` file, that must be in `_includes` folder.
+It must be a JS file, so you don't need to include the `<script>` tags.

 ### Footer config